tars/tars/docs/en/html-processing.md

 +head(head.defaults)
 ```

-Inside the module data is displayed by the jade (for example, the head module):
+Inside the module data is displayed by Jade (for example, the head module):

 ```jade
 mixin head(data)
    <title>#{data.title}</title>
 ```

-You can use any features that are available in jade.
+You can use any features that are available in Jade.
 You can include modules with any nesting of child-modules and with any data by using inlude and '+'.
-And you can use functions in data.js like in examples for handlebars.
+And you can use functions in data.js like in examples for Handlebars.

-There is one built-in helper for Jade in TARS — icon.
+There is one built-in helper for Jade in TARS — Icon.
 This helper genereate template for svg-symbol include.
 You can add your own helpers to /tars/user-tasks/html/helpers/jade-helpers.
 There is an example of user-helper.
 You can use that helpers in template like:

 ```jade
 = jadeHelpers.helperName(params)